274 - Performance-enhancing drugs and hormones - risks rewards and broader implications for the public

 Where This Leaves You

-If you are considering any form of hormone therapy, start with comprehensive lab work.
+If you are considering any form of hormone therapy, start with thorough lab work.
 Get a baseline understanding of where your hormones actually sit before deciding that something needs to change.
 Many men who think they need testosterone actually have normal levels and would benefit more from sleep optimization, stress management, and body composition changes through diet and exercise.

 If you are already using TRT or other hormones, make sure your monitoring is adequate.
 Annual bloodwork is not enough if you are on supraphysiological doses.
 Quarterly labs and periodic cardiac imaging are the standard of care that Attia recommends for his own patients.